thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

     Make any necessary fixes - make sure your name is displayed before you move on.
 Ask fellow students or your instructor for help if needed. (answering questions is a great way to learn!)

 1. If you did not get a chance to see and correct an error, add one now.
 Change your function to be named `init2`.
 Reload the page, and open the browser dev tools (see details in the last step) to see the error message.
+Fix the problem and make sure your site is working, then move to the next step.

     ### Add some style with CSS

 1. In the `<head>`, add opening and closing `<style>` tags.
-You can copy the following code, or if typing see how VSCode recommends autocompletion.
+You can copy the following code, or if typing - see how VSCode recommends autocompletion.

     ```html
     <style>